TieDyedDevil/XS/TUTORIAL.md

 2
 ```

+The above example also illustrates how `xs`'s input reader handles a
+continuation line.
+In both cases we typed an unfinished statement on
+the first line; `xs` responded by printing its continuation prompt,
+which is by default empty.

 We've seen that a command may be a program (e.g. `ls`) or a lambda.
 A
 lambda is just an unnamed `xs` function.
 We can also name `xs`
 functions.
 The simplest case is to name a variable prefixed by `fn-`: